electronicdreamplant/electronicdreamplant.github.io/_projects/2025-09-21-french-flashcards-web-app.md

 * using a lightweight Leitner review approach (Again/Good/Easy) to mark up cards and control how often they are shown
 * using themed decks and lesson filters

+This was to be the start of many more interactions.....

 ## Working with Google Sheets
-This was a good way to work out what kind of data I needed to capture to have the information I wanted to see in the flashcards.
+I found this a good way to work out what kind of data I needed to capture to have the right information in the flashcards and be able to organise them around my needs.

 After a bit of experimentation I came up with:
 * deck - to organise my flashcards into groups that made sense to me (Food, Family, House etc)